We can repair many parts in your joints: ligaments, tendons, meniscus, etc.

 Feldenkrais method, Alexander technique, and other such insightful approaches can also be very, very helpful.

 We repair joints, but that is just part of the story.
 You need to have fit, balanced muscles all around any one joint, and ideally throughout your body.
 Some patients only need to gradually increase their activity as we repair their joint hardware.
-Some patients may benefit from additional expert help from physical therapists, other exercise experts, or experts in posture or bodywork.
+Most patients will benefit from additional expert help from physical therapists, or other experts.